-(1) Our co-funding obligation for the development of the pipeline assets under the Amgen collaboration for the year ended December 31, 2021 totaled \$228.0 million, of which \$115.5 million was recorded as R&D expense.
-The remaining \$112.5 million was recorded as a reduction for the R&D cost share liability.
+^{1.} Our co-funding obligation for the development of the pipeline assets under the Amgen collaboration for the year ended December 31, 2022 totaled \$195.4 million, of which \$99.0 million was recorded as R&D expense.
+The remaining \$96.4 million was recorded as a reduction for the R&D cost share liability.

-The decrease in external research and development expenses for the year ended December 31, 2021 was primarily attributable to lower upfront license fees under collaboration agreements, lower external spending related to fees paid to external CROs as we internalize previously outsourced activities, and a decrease in the expense recognized on co-development fees to Amgen.
+The decrease in external research and development expenses for the year ended December 31, 2022 was primarily attributable to lower upfront license fees under collaboration agreements, lower external spending related to fees paid to CROs as we internalize previously outsourced activities, and a decrease in the expense recognized on co-development fees to Amgen.

-Internal research and development expense increased \$216.5 million, primarily attributable to the expansion of our global development organization including the internalization of previously outsourced activities and the continued development of our clinical and preclinical drug candidates, and included the following:
+Internal research and development expense increased \$220.9 million, or 28.2%, to \$1.0 billion and was primarily attributable to the expansion of our global development organization and our clinical and preclinical drug candidates, as well as our continued efforts to internalize research and clinical trial activities, and included the following:

-- \$109.0 million increase of employee salary and benefits, primarily attributable to hiring more research and development personnel to support our expanding research and development activities; - \$52.4 million increase of facilities, depreciation, office expense, rental fees, and other expenses to support the growth of our organization; - \$21.4 million increase of share-based compensation expense, primarily attributable to our increased headcount, resulting in more awards being expensed related to the growing employee population; and - \$17.7 million increase of materials and reagent expenses, primarily in connection with the in-house manufacturing of drug candidates used for clinical purposes; and - \$16.1 million increase of consulting fees, which was mainly attributable to increased travel and meeting expense related to scientific, regulatory and development consulting activities, in connection with the advancement of our drug candidates.
+- \$114.7 million increase of employee salary and benefits, primarily attributable to hiring more research and development personnel to support our expanding research and development activities; - \$57.6 million increase of materials and reagent expenses, primarily in connection with the in-house manufacturing of drug candidates used for clinical purposes; - \$47.6 million increase of facilities, depreciation, office expense, rental fees, and other expenses to support the growth of our organization; - \$25.0 million increase of share-based compensation expense, primarily attributable to our increased headcount of research and development employees, resulting in more awards being expensed; and - \$24.0 million decrease of consulting fees, including decreased meeting expense related to scientific, regulatory and development consulting activities, in connection with the advancement of our drug candidates.